 \section{Summary}

+The choice of evaluation method is guided by the model's intended use.
+For a tool-calling model that performs classifications, a vignette-styled benchmark dataset may offer insight into the model's final classification performance, but there would be a lack of assessment on any intermediate tool-calling steps.
+An additional dataset, human evaluation, or a well-validated MAE may further assess not only the model's performance on these missing steps, but by replicating the iterative information retrieval, the overall classification performance would better reflect the real-world setting.
+The human evaluation may also provide additional evaluation on the appropriateness of the model's intermediate steps or the final classification given the retrieved inputs; a level of detail not likely provided by a benchmark dataset or MAE.
+It is this wholistic consideration of a model's application that informs its evaluation.

-Three distinct strategies for GenAI evaluation have been identified, each presenting unique advantages and limitations (see summary in \autoref{tab:summary_of_methods}).
+We have identified three distinct strategies for LM evaluation, each presenting unique advantages and limitations (see summary in \autoref{tab:summary_of_methods}).
 Benchmark assessments enable the efficient testing of specific capabilities such as the accuracy of clinical reasoning, facilitating comparative head-to-head analysis.
 Nonetheless, they frequently fail to encapsulate the complexities of real-world scenarios and may become misleading if models adapt to optimize specific metrics rather than true clinical performance.

 Human evaluation offers the most clinically relevant assessment by leveraging domain expertise to evaluate outputs contextually.
 Human evaluators are capable of assessing nuanced aspects like clinical appropriateness and potential harm that automated methods might miss.
 The challenges associated with human evaluation include scalability, evaluator bias, subjectivity, and significant resource requirements.
 Additionally, inter-rater reliability can vary significantly, especially in intricate medical use cases.
 MAE techniques offer promising scalability and cost-effectiveness providing consistent application of evaluation criteria across large datasets at a lower cost.
 However, this approach has a high evaluation standard to minimize error propagation into the model it is evaluating.
-Current evidence suggests MAE methods could complement rather than replace human evaluation for safety-critical applications.
+Current evidence suggests MAE methods may have a role in complementing rather than replacing human evaluation.